-5. Based on the findings by SEBI, a Show Cause Notice dated August 08, 2022 (hereinafter referred to as "SCN") was issued by erstwhile AO to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon it for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.
+5. A Show Cause Notice dated August 12, 2022 (hereinafter referred to as "SCN") was served to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon him for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.
+6. It was alleged in the SCN that the Noticee had entered into reversal trades, which allegedly created false and misleading appearance of trading, thereby generated artificial volumes in the stock options segment of BSE during the IP.
+The trades entered in the unique contract were reversed on the same day with same counterparty, at a price difference which had no underlying basis and without an intention of performing it or there being a change of ownership/rights in the contract.
+These factors indicate that these trades were allegedly artificial and non-genuine in nature.
+The details of the non-genuine reversal trades including the trade dates, name of the counterparties, time, price and volume etc. were provided to the Noticee as Annexure to the SCN.

-6. It was alleged in the SCN that the Noticee had entered into reversal and non-genuine trades and details of the trades including the trade dates, name of the counterparties, time, price and volume, etc., were provided to the Noticee as Annexure to the SCN.
-7. Vide Part B of above referred SCN, Noticee was informed that SEBI had introduced a Settlement Scheme, i.e., SEBI Settlement Scheme, 2022 (hereinafter referred to as "Settlement Scheme 2022") in terms of regulation 26 of the Securities and Exchange Board of India (Settlement Proceedings) Regulations, 2018 (hereinafter referred to as "Settlement Regulations").
-It was informed that the Settlement Scheme 2022 provides a one-time opportunity to the entities against whom proceedings were initiated and appeals against the said proceedings were pending.
-The scheme commenced from August 22, 2022 and remained open for a period of 3 months.
+7. In Part B of the said SCN, it was stated that SEBI had introduced a Settlement Scheme, i.e., SEBI Settlement Scheme, 2022 (hereinafter referred to as "Settlement Scheme 2022") in terms of regulation 26 of the Securities and Exchange Board of India (Settlement Proceedings) Regulations, 2018 (hereinafter referred to as "Settlement Regulations").
+It further stated that the Settlement Scheme 2022 provided a one-time opportunity to the entities against whom proceedings were initiated and appeals against the said proceedings were pending, to settle the proceedings.
+The scheme commenced from August 22, 2022 and remained open for a period of three months.
 Later, the applicable period of the Settlement Scheme 2022 was extended to January 21, 2023 by SEBI.
-The aforesaid SCN was served through e-mail and Speed Post Acknowledgement Due (SPAD).
-8. It was observed that Noticee did not avail the Settlement Scheme 2022.
-Accordingly, Noticee was provided an opportunity of hearing before the erstwhile AO on March 20, 2023.
-However, Noticee failed to appear for the hearing.
-9. Subsequently, a Post SCN Intimation (hereinafter referred to as "PSI") dated March 06, 2024, was served to the Noticee by erstwhile AO through e-mail and SPAD wherein it was stated that SEBI had offered another Settlement Scheme, i.e., SEBI Settlement Scheme, 2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
-The applicable period of the said scheme was March 11, 2024 to May 10, 2024.
-Later, the applicable period of the Settlement Scheme 2024 was extended to June 10, 2024 by SEBI.
+The SCN was duly served to the Noticee through Speed Post Acknowledgement Due (hereinafter referred to as "SPAD").
+However, the Noticee did not avail the Settlement Scheme 2022.
+Accordingly, the adjudication proceedings against him were resumed.
+8. Subsequently, on March 06, 2024, a post SCN Intimation (hereinafter referred to as "PSI") was issued to the Noticee, wherein it was stated that SEBI had offered another Settlement Scheme, i.e., SEBI Settlement Scheme, 2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
+The applicable period of the scheme was from March 11, 2024 to May 10, 2024.
+Later, the applicable period of the Settlement Scheme 2022 was extended to January 21, 2023 by SEBI.
+The PSI was issued to the Noticee through SPAD and email.
+The PSI issued through email was delivered to the Noticee and PSI issued through SPAD returned undelivered to SEBI.